 Naples Plastic Surgery

 A body lift is an advanced body contouring procedure that treats excess skin and fatty tissue in the lower and upper body areas to give patients more aesthetically pleasing figures.
-Dr. Gardner is a highly regarded plastic surgeon in the Naples area who tailors the body lift procedure to meet patients' needs and achieve the best results possible.
-He aims to help his patients reach their beauty potential while providing personalized, compassionate care through a safe procedure.
+With a stellar reputation for cosmetic surgery in the Naples area, Dr. Paul M. Gardner and Dr. Leo M. Baccaro tailor the body lift procedure to meet their patient's needs and achieve the most aesthetically pleasing results possible.
+They aim to help their respective patients reach their beauty potential while providing personalized, compassionate care through a safe procedure.

-Body lifting is one of the most advanced body contouring procedures and can dramatically change a patient's overall physique when done by our cosmetic surgeon.
-Many new mothers and post-bariatric surgery patients seek out Dr. Paul Gardner's expertise in plastic surgery to address the unique changes in their bodies following these accomplishments.
+Body lifting is one of the most advanced body contouring procedures and can dramatically change a patient's overall physique when performed by one of our cosmetic surgeons.
+Many new mothers and post-bariatric surgery patients seek out our surgeons' expertise in plastic surgery to address the unique changes in their bodies following these accomplishments.

 Body Lifts in Naples

 In order to be considered good candidates for this cosmetic surgery, patients typically need to follow a healthy diet and exercise regimen and maintain a stable weight, ideally for six months to a year.
-Patients who have undergone weight loss surgery are not eligible for body lifts until one year after their procedure — a preventative measure Dr. Paul M. Gardner practices to encourage patient health.
+Patients who have undergone weight loss surgery are not eligible for body lifts until one year after their procedure — a preventative measure Dr. Gardner and Dr. Baccaro adhere to for the promotion of patient health.

-Prior to a body lift, our plastic surgeon reviews patients' medical records to ensure they are at optimal health to have the procedure.
-Then, he speaks with patients about any concerns with their appearance and creates a personalized approach to help them reach their ideal physiques.
+Prior to a body lift, our plastic surgeons review the patient's medical records to ensure that she is at optimal health needed for the procedure.
+Then, he speaks with the patient about any concerns with their appearance and creates a personalized approach to help reach her ideal physiques.

-Dr. Paul M. Gardner offers three types of body lifts:
+Dr. Gardner and Dr. Baccaro offer three types of body lifts:

 - Upper body lift